mnit-rtmc/mere/README.md

 ```
 Usage: ./target/release/mere [OPTIONS]

-A directory mirroring tool
+A real-time file mirroring tool

 Optional arguments:
   -h, --help       Print help message
   -d, --destination DESTINATION
-                         Destination: <host_name> or <host_name>:<port>
+                   Destination: <host> or <host>:<port>
-  -s, --sources SOURCES  One or more source directories to mirror
+  -p, --path PATH  Directory or file path (can be used multiple times)
-  -w, --watch            Watch directories for changes using inotify
+  -w, --watch      Watch paths for changes using inotify
 ```

-The `--destination` and `--sources` arguments are required.
+The `--destination` and at least one `--path` argument are required.

 ## Running as a systemd Service